by John Ellis

 (With the first footnote, I attempt to explain the difference between meaning and value.
 Rereading it, I think that my explanation is dependent on concepts and thoughts that I develop later in this article.
 If you read it, you may want to reread it after finishing the article.)

 Owing to its roots in the Enlightenment, white evangelicalism has an elevated opinion of language that is unwarranted and one that unwittingly denies the Fall’s effects on our ability to communicate.
 Men like Charles Hodge and Carl F.H.
 Henry have gone a long way to institutionalizing foundationalism/propositionalism within white evangelicalism.
-We are taught to believe that objective truth in language is accessed fairly easily.
+We are taught to believe that objective truth in language is accessed fairly easily (if not totally).
 Facts speak for themselves, after all, and woe to anyone who dares to question the truth of that truth claim.

 Like Critical Race Theory, postmodernism makes for a handy boogeyman for the defenders of all things modernism.
 Creating strawmen out of terms and concepts that the overwhelming majority of us have never heard much less studied (and even flat-out lying about those terms and concepts, at times), any acknowledgement that our estrangement from each other is reflected in the Fall’s effect on language is quickly and roundly condemned as a denial of all objective truth.
 I understand the fear.
 If texts lack discernible meaning, then truth is whatever I make of it, right?
 Well, it’s not that simple, not by a long shot.